nghiepdev/notes.nghiep.dev/README.md

 # FREE TEXT NOTES

 > The simplest way to keep text notes.
 Light, clean, and free.
-> This free online notepad allows you to create notes in a web browser.
-No sign up required.
+> No Ads, no sign up, no monitoring, nothing.
 Free forever.
 Never expired.
 > https://freetext.deta.dev

 ![FreeText](./screenshot.png)

+The app targets modern browsers.
+Using JavaScript modules and ES6 features and more.

 ## API